The Magic Show: Reception

 Some critics were fonder of the show.
-In One More Kiss, his book surveying Broadway musicals of the 1970s, Ethan Mordden wrote that the show’ success was “first, because Henning really did have a wonderful act, and, second, because the frame was amusing enough.
-Director-choreographer Grover Dale gave it atmosphere, David Ogden Stiers as the cast-off magician was a wily piece of camp, and Schwartz’s score is capable and surprising.”
-At least one of the songs, “West End Avenue,” became a standard; Peter Filichia wrote that it was “one of the most popular cabaret songs of the late ‘70s.”
+In One More Kiss, his book surveying Broadway musicals of the 1970s, Ethan Mordden wrote that the show's success was "first, because Henning really did have a wonderful act, and, second, because the frame was amusing enough.
+Director-choreographer Grover Dale gave it atmosphere, David Ogden Stiers as the cast-off magician was a wily piece of camp, and Schwartz's score is capable and surprising."
+At least one of the songs, "West End Avenue", became a standard; Peter Filichia wrote that it was "one of the most popular cabaret songs of the late '70s".

 DVD version

 In 2001, a filmed performance staged especially for the cameras in 1980, directed by Norman Campbell at the Queen Elizabeth Theatre in Toronto, was issued on DVD by Image Entertainment.
 This production, originally intended for cinema release, differed notably from the original Broadway production, with several of the most memorable songs, such as "West End Avenue" and "Solid Silver Platform Shoes", removed.
 Doug Henning reprised his original starring role, while Didi Conn co-starred as Cal.